hieucabo/University-Thesis/README.md

 This might be destiny, I think 🙋‍♂️.

 In my Thesis, I only use Arena Simulation to build a simulation model for a hospital to look for some drawbacks and bottlenecks.
 Then using Cplex for optimizing resources.

+I would like to thank MSc.
+Nguyen Hoang Huy for helping me in my thesis.